Skip to content

 const restored = castNiceError(caught); // unpacks if it was packed

-• A Durable Object re-throws only message across the stub call — pack with msg_pack before throwing inside the DO.
+• A Durable Object only re-throws message when you call into it — pack with msg_pack before throwing inside the DO.

-• A job queue serializes only the error message — pack before enqueuing, castNiceError after dequeuing.
+• A job queue only keeps the error’s message — pack before adding the job, then castNiceError after pulling it off.

-• Any layer where you don’t control the serialization and only the standard Error fields survive.
+• Any layer where you don’t control how things are serialized and only the standard Error fields make it through.

-For boundaries you do control (your own HTTP responses), prefer plain toJsonObject() + castNiceError — packing is specifically for the opaque ones.
+For boundaries you do control (your own HTTP responses), just use toJsonObject() + castNiceError instead — packing is only for the ones you don’t.